LIFE STORY

 Shin Chosha

-True, we also saw flashes of progressive recovery, under Hosokawa Morihiro, 1993-4.
+We saw flashes of progressive recovery, under the prime-ministership of Hosokawa Morihiro, 1993-4.
 But inevitably his initiatives would be shot down by Rightwing snipers – by alleged exposes in that favourite magazine for conservatives, Bungei Shinju.

-Since then it has been downhill all the way, culminating with the highjacking of the North Korean abductee issue by an Abe Shinzo bent on derailing the important Japan -North Korea 2002 Pyongyang Declaration.
+Since then it has been downhill all the way, culminating with the highjacking and deliberate misuse of the North Korean abductee issue by an Abe Shinzo bent on derailing the important Japan-North Korea, 2002 Pyongyang Declaration, promising cessation of nuclear rocket testing, among other concessions.

 The Declaration was negotiated by a Foreign Ministry progressive and acquaintance, Tanaka Hitoshi.
-His opposite number was in direct contact with the North Korean leader, Kim Jong Il – a man much more progressive than the world realised.
+His opposite number was in direct contact with the North Korean leader, Kim Jong Il – a man Tanaka discovered was much more progressive than the world realised.

-The aim was to resolve the issue of abducted Japanese citizens, with an omnibus agreement for better relations between the two countries – for normalisation of diplomatic relations, provision of significant economic aid, suspension of rocket testing and the punishment of rogue elements responsible for the several abductions that had occurred.
+The aim was to resolve the overblown issue of several wartime abducted Japanese citizens, with an omnibus agreement for better relations between the two countries – for normalisation of diplomatic relations, provision of significant economic aid, that suspension of rocket testing and the punishment of rogue elements responsible for the several abductions that had occurred.

-It promised nor just a new era in Japan’s relations with its communist neighbour, but a new role for Japan in the north Asian region.
+It promised not just a new era in Japan’s relations with its communist neighbour, but a new role for Japan in the north Asian region.
+It would effectively blocked US efforts to dominate East Asian policy.

-Abe simply decided Japan could ignore the document his predecessor, prime minister Koizumi Junichiro had signed four years earlier.
+But Abe simply decided Japan could ignore and discard the document his predecessor, prime minister Koizumi Junichiro, had signed just four years earlier.

-It was a move which would leave North Korea’s 27 million population in continuing deprivation and oppression, and Japan’s right-wingers with yet another victory under their belt.
+It was a move which would leave North Korea’s 27 million population in continuing deprivation and oppression.
+It allowed Japan’s Right-wingers to block a peace-seeking realignment of Japanese foreign policy.
 It should have been exposed for the atrocity it was.
-Yet it was hardly noticed in an unthinking West.
+Yet it remained unnoticed in an unthinking West.

 With Japan-North Korean relations thrown into deadlock, Japan’s progressives – including those who helped produce that remarkable Pyongyang Declaration – have been replaced by the militaristic and the ugly.

-Naive Western observers, mesmerised into thinking Abe Shinzo was just the strong leader Japan needed, barely noticed as he went about demonising a peace-seeking North Korea, locking Japan into US militaristic Asian policies and breaking the postwar obstacles placed on Japan’s rearmament.
+Naive Western observers, mesmerised into thinking Abe Shinzo was just the strong leader Japan needed, barely noticed as he went about demonising a peace-seeking North Korea, locking Japan into US militaristic Asian policies and breaking the postwar obstacles placed on Japan’s rearmament – moves paralleled by Hitler’s destructions of the Versailles Agreements of 1919.

-The politicians who tried to lead Japan into more progressive policies have been silenced, or worse.
-Some – Tanaka Hitoshi for example – have had their houses threatened with attack as Japan’s ultra-Rightists gained more power.
+The politicians who had tried to lead Japan into more progressive policies have been silenced, or worse.
+Some – Tanaka Hitoshi for example – have had their houses threatened with arson attack by Rightwing gangsters and have had to remain under police guard for years.
+For my friend, the Chinese-speaking, progressive, and once prominent LDP politician, Kato Koichi, the arson was followed by his premature death

-The progressive leaders and bureaucrats that Japan needed so much in the postwar years were allowed to sink into obscurity – a fate I too had to suffer when front-page attacked by the Rightwing Sankei Shimbun.
+The progressive leaders and bureaucrats that Japan needed so much in the postwar years were allowed to sink into obscurity.

 3. Moderate Japan?

-The Japanese people were not an inherently Rightwing or reactionary minded nation.
+The Japanese people are not an inherently Rightwing or reactionary minded nation.
 Given a choice at the individual level, they would probably be progressively inclined.

-In many respects – sensible acceptance of foreigners, welfare policies administered by careful bureaucrats, attention to social infrastructure, gender equality in the schools, restrictions on the outrageous salaries common in the West – Japan is a surprisingly progressive nation which we in the West could admire in some ways.
+In many respects – sensible acceptance of foreigners, welfare policies administered by careful bureaucrats with few ignored, gender equality in the schools, restrictions on the outrageous salaries common in the West – Japan is a surprisingly progressive nation, one which we in the West could admire in some ways.

 With more than 70 percent of the electorate voting without compulsion in postwar national elections (falling to around 50 percent today) the way would not seem to have been open to political parties advocating dangerously nationalistic policies.